OpenJML/openjml.github.io/tutorial/MethodsInSpecifications.md

 methods in specifications --- but there are restrictions.

 Expressions in specifications must not have any effect on the Java program.
-Think of a program with specification sconverted to run-time checks.
+Think of a program with specifications converted to run-time checks.
 We can't have the checks modifiying the program that is being checked.
 Similarly we can't allow static checking to have any effect on the Java program.